hariseldon84/x52/core/prd-epics.md

 ---

-## Epic 7: Social & Community Features
+## Epic 7: Social & Community Features ✅ COMPLETE
 **Priority:** P2 (Nice to Have)
 **Estimated Effort:** 4-5 sprints
+**Status:** ✅ Complete
+**Completion Date:** 2025-07-25

 ### User Stories:
 - As a user, I want to join team challenges so I can compete with friends/colleagues
 - As a user, I want to see leaderboards so I can compare my progress with others
 - As a user, I want to form productivity guilds so I can join like-minded communities
 - As a user, I want to find mentors so I can learn from experienced users
+- As a user, I want to see social activity feeds so I can stay connected with friends
+- As a user, I want to connect with friends so I can share my productivity journey

 ### Acceptance Criteria:
 - Team challenge creation and participation
 - Leaderboard system (opt-in)
 - Guild/community formation
 - Mentor-mentee matching system
-- Social interaction features
+- Social activity feed with interactions
+- Friend system with privacy controls

 ---